docs

 growpart /dev/vda 1

-• Step 3: Expand the File System
+• Step 3: Expand File System

-resize2fs /dev/vda1 (ext4 File System)
+resize2fs /dev/vda1 (ext4 file system)

-xfs_growfs /dev/vda1 (xfs File System) or xfs_growfs /
+xfs_growfs /dev/vda1 (xfs file system) or xfs_growfs /

 • Step 4: Confirm

-Check if the expansion is complete:
+Check whether the expansion is completed:

 df -TH